"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Supplemental Data

 \section{Supplemental Data}

-The supplementary material to this article includes a video figure, the questionnaires used in the study together with an overview of the questionnaire items, and additional screenshots of the meetings in VR.
+The supplementary material to this article includes a video figure, the questionnaires used in the study, an overview of the questionnaire items, and additional screenshots of the meetings in VR.